 Summary: Include a separate paragraph (maximum of 100 words) for publication in the conference proceedings that serves as a succinct description of the project.

-Significance and Relevance of the Topic: Please submit an extended abstract of up to 2 pages (800 words) that explains why the topic is significant.
+Significance and Relevance of the Topic: Please submit an extended abstract of up to 2 pages (maximum of 800 words) that explains why the topic is significant.

-The deadline for poster submissions is April 29, 2007 and notification of status will be made on June 18, 2007.
-Submissions must be made electronically.
-For further information, contact us.
+The deadline for poster submissions has passed.
+Notifications of acceptance will be made on or before May 18, 2009.
+For further information, please contact us.